 Researcher and author who wrote the comprehensive story of Hengistbury Head

-Although this website mainly deals with books and research, it is really about people.
+This website deals with books and research but is really about people.

 I hope that visitors will be as intrigued as I have been.

-Perhaps I have placed these three illustrations together because there may be some affinity between the curious stories of Bournemouth and Christchurch on the one hand and the extraordinary recent experience of the UK Referendum.
+These illustrations are together because there may be some affinity between the curious stories of Bournemouth and Christchurch on the one hand and the extraordinary experience of the UK Referendum.
 All three deal with the unexpected.

-The two books about town curiosities are the result of quite an effort to track down the stuff which has either never been published, or if it has, will benefit from some fresh information.
-For example, the 1805 Inclosure Award meant that most of the land in what is now Bournemouth, was provided to very few people at very low figures, such as £5 per acre.
-With the benefit of hindsight, it is what Frank Sinatra would call "nice work if you can get it."
-Similarly, it was amazing to find out that the road to Christchurch Quay runs right through the former stone-built monastery almshouse whose stone walls actually face the road on both sides.
+The Curiosities books cover material which has either never been published, or if it has, will benefit from some fresh slant.
+For example, the road to Christchurch Quay runs right through the former monastery almshouse whose stone walls now face the road on both sides.
 That land was thus used to help the poor in the fourteenth century but to help the traffic today.